-(d) any enterprise whose legally protected interests are adversely affected by a determination or decision of the Party's telecommunications regulatory body may appeal to or petition the body or other relevant body to reconsider that determination or decision.
-Neither Party shall permit the making of an application for reconsideration to constitute grounds for non-compliance with the determination or decision of the telecommunications regulatory body, unless the regulatory or other relevant body issues an order that the determination or decision not be enforced while the proceeding is pending.
-A Party may limit the circumstances under which reconsideration is available, in accordance with its laws and regulations.
+(d) any enterprise whose legally protected interests are adversely affected by a determination or decision of the Party's telecommunications regulatory body may request such body to reconsider, such determination or decision.
+No Party shall permit such request to constitute the grounds for non-compliance of the determination or decision issued by the telecommunications regulatory body, unless the regulatory body suspends such determination or decision.
+A Party may limit the circumstances in which reconsideration is available, according to its laws and regulations; and